playcanvas/developer.playcanvas.com/docs/user-manual/scripting/esm-scripts.md

 image: /img/user-manual/scripting/esm-script-meta.webp
 ---

-### An update to the PlayCanvas Scripts with full support for ES Modules

 :::warning
-ESM Scripts are currently in beta and should not be used in production code.
+**ESM Scripts are currently in beta** and should be used cautiously
 :::

 <video width="100%" controls autoPlay loop>